Managing medication for long-term conditions

 • whether the medication can be ground up and mixed with food so that it’s easier to swallow.

-Certain characteristics of a medication can also make it difficult to use it over the long term: For some medications, it may not be immediately (or not at all) noticeable if they’re working as intended, such as medicines that are meant to lower blood sugar levels in diabetes.
+Certain characteristics of a medication can also make it difficult to use it over the long term: For some medications, it may not be immediately or not at all noticeable if they’re working as intended, such as medicines that are meant to lower blood sugar levels in diabetes.
 Other medications, like antidepressants, only take effect after several weeks.
-If you then get the impression that it's not working, you might stop taking it.
+If you then get the impression that it isn’t working, you might stop taking it.
 Talking with your doctor can help here as well.

 Some people don’t want to take long-term medication out of fear of side effects.
-But it may make sense to risk having some side effects if the benefits outweigh the harm – especially if the medication can stop a more serious condition from progressing.
+But it may make sense to risk some side effects, if the benefits outweigh the harm, especially if the medication can keep a more serious condition from progressing.

-When deciding whether or not to use a medication, it’s important to know what your options are – and what might happen if you don’t have treatment at all.
-It can be a good idea to talk with your doctor about any fears and worries, and ask them for more information so you can decide together.
-If you’d like to learn about how others who have the same condition handle taking long-term medication, you can contact a support group and ask for information.
+When deciding whether or not to use a medication, it’s important to know what your options are and what might happen if you don’t have treatment at all.
+It makes sense to talk with your doctor about any fears or concerns and ask them for more information so you can decide together.
+If you’d like to learn about how others who have the same condition handle taking long-term medication, you can contact a support group.

 How can you keep track of your medication?